wilsonmar/wilsonmar.github.io/_posts/2023-05-10-outsystems.md

 ## Pricing

-Outsystems provides a free developer edition (ODC) with no time limits to build a single app for up to 100 users.
+Outsystems provides a free developer edition (<a href="#odc-outsystems-developer-cloud">ODC = OutSystems Developer Cloud</a>), with no time limits to build a single app for up to 100 users.
 $4,000/month for up to 1000 users. $10,000/month for unlimited users and support.

 Mendix charges $1,817/month for a single app in production for up to 10 users. $5,375/month for unlimited apps, $7,825/month for advanced features.